Parmigiano Reggiano

 Pro Tip

-Grating fresh over hot pasta and risotto
+Grating over hot pasta for immediate melting and flavor integration

 Storage